 Although grants typically do not cover the entire spectrum of adoption costs, they also do not require repayment.
 That statement bears repeating: GRANTS DO NOT REQUIRE REPAYMENT.
 That’s why they are called grants and not loans.

 Speaking of loans, they’re available, too.
 There are various types of adoption loans, but by far the most enticing ones are the no- or low-interest loans (by low, we mean 3% or less).
 Do your research.
 And, don’t let your current debt situation deter you from adopting.
-Lita Jordan explains that you do not have to be debt-free in order to adopt!
+Lita Jordan explains that you do not have to be debt-free to adopt!

 If you’re ready to apply right now, you can go to Adoption.com and get pre-qualified for an adoption loan in just a few minutes.